 The EYFS is organised to allow children to explore and learn securely and safely.
 There are areas where the children can be active, be quiet and rest.
 Children are encouraged to find and locate equipment and resources independently.
 Each class has regular access to the outdoors.
 Being outdoors offers opportunities for doing things in different ways and on different scales than when indoors.
 It offers the children opportunities to explore, use their senses and be physically active and exuberant.
 We plan activities and resources for the children to access outdoors that help them to develop in all 6 areas of learning.
-Children in Butterflies, Ladybirds, Damselflies, Dragonflies and Reception also have weekly Forest School sessions in our woodlands.
+Children in Butterflies, Ladybirds, Damselflies, Dragonflies and Reception also have weekly Forest School sessions in our woodlands, Reception class children also have Beach School sessions once every half term.
 All classes make use of our extensive grounds.